Amog-OS/AmogOS/README.md

 - Custom wallpaper and start menu icon
 - Mostly grey colour palette
 - Custom neofetch icon
-- - Wine + box86 preinstalled for x86 windows emulation
+- Wine + box86 preinstalled for x86 windows emulation
 - piKiss and pi-apps preinstalled so you can install some games and also A M O N G U S

-(Note if you want to run among us, https://www.youtube.com/watch?v=ZJ74jKixHa8& will teach you how.
-Steam is also installable from pi-apps, so you can also download it there.)

 ## Notes

 - You can use https://github.com/Botspot/vdesktop to test out the OS via a native VM on a RPI OS install.
 - This is meant for RPI 3 and 4.
 If you would like to run it on a x86 system, you can do so via qemu.
 Download https://drive.google.com/file/d/1wgkJYwNV7jqxNFW_uRPPZ3JKvd87mVPE/view?usp=sharing and read the instructions to find how to replace the twister os image with amogOS.
-- Default password is "raspberry" and username is "pi"
+- Default username is "pi" and password is "raspberry"